The red-letter days -

 1950: Though idle, the Yankees clinch their second consecutive pennant under Casey Stengel‚ and 17th in franchise history, as

-Cleveland’s Bob Lemon coasts to a 12-2 lambasting of Detroit for his 23rd win.
+Cleveland’s Bob Lemon coasts behind a 12-2 lambasting of Detroit to his 23rd win.

 On other 29ths of September…

 2000: The Orioles thrash the Yankees 13-2‚ scoring 10 runs in the 2nd inning.
 New York clinch their third straight AL East title‚